Slapstick (character): Fictional character biography

 Slapstick was originally junior high school class clown Steve Harmon, from New York City.
 In a plan to get back at his arch-rival, Winston, Steve dresses as a clown to blend into the crowd at a strange new carnival.

 Before Steve can enact his plan, Winston and his date, Heather, are kidnapped by clowns.
 Steve picks up a mallet as a weapon and follows them.
 The group enters a portal disguised as a mirror at a carnival funhouse.
-Steve is transformed into a form made of unstable molecules, which essentially makes him a living cartoon character.
+Steve is stretched across dimensions and transformed into a form made of unstable molecules, which essentially makes him a living cartoon character.
 The Scientist Supreme of Dimension X, who resembles Groucho Marx, helps Steve master his powers and free the prisoners from the clowns.
 Steve destroys the mirror, preventing the clowns from influencing reality.
 Minutes afterward, Steve is found by his best friend, Mike Peterson, who agrees to assist him.

 Other enemies

 Steve has other villains to confront: a Punisher copycat called the Overkiller attacks Steve, believing him to be a mutant.
 The two fight in a mall, destroying most of it.
 Steve ends the fight by kissing Overkiller and then walloping him as he reacts with disgust.
-Slapstick also battled the super smart, preteen Dr. Denton and Teddy, and rescued Barbara Halsey.
-There was also a homeless man, the Neutron Bum, with the power to cause explosions.
+Slapstick also battles the super smart, preteen Dr. Denton and Teddy, and rescued Barbara Halsey.
+Slapstick later encounters the Neutron Bum, a homeless man with the power to cause explosions.
 Dozens of superheroes gather to battle Neutron Bum, but Slapstick neutralizes the situation by getting him what he had desired — a cup of coffee — and attacking him as he is drinking it.

 Later, Slapstick works with the New Warriors to fight Dr. Yesterday, partly because doing so will impress women.
-At some point prior to Justice and Firestar leaving the New Warriors to become Avengers, Slapstick and Ultra Girl were made official members of the Warriors after helping them stop a Badoon invasion.
+At some point prior to Justice and Firestar leaving the New Warriors to become Avengers, Slapstick and Ultra Girl assist the New Warriors in thwarting a Badoon invasion and officially join the group.